 Sweeteners linked to heart disease in new study

-The new study, published in The BMJ, examined information on more than 100,000 adults from France.
+The study – which was published in The BMJ – examined information on more than 100,000 adults from France.

-The authors, led by experts from the Sorbonne Paris Nord University, examined participants’ intake of sweeteners from all dietary sources including drinks, table top sweeteners, and dairy products and compared it to their risk of heart or circulatory diseases.
+The authors, led by experts from the Sorbonne Paris Nord University, examined participants’ intake of sweeteners from all dietary sources and compared it to their risk of heart or circulatory diseases.

-Participants had an average age of 42 and four out of five were female.
+The participants had an average age of 42, and four out of five were female.

-Researchers found that artificial sweetener consumption was linked to a 9% higher risk of heart disease.
+Researchers found that artificial sweetener consumption was linked to a nine per cent higher risk of heart disease.

-And when they looked specifically at each type of illness they found artificial sweetener consumption was linked to an 18% higher risk of cerebrovascular disease – conditions which affect the blood flow to the brain.
+Additionally, when they looked specifically at each type of illness they found artificial sweetener consumption was linked to an 18 per cent higher risk of cerebrovascular disease – conditions that affect the blood flow to the brain.

-A specific type of sweetener – aspartame – was associated with a 17% increased risk of cerebrovascular events, while acesulfame potassium and sucralose were associated with increased coronary heart disease risk.
+A specific type of sweetener – aspartame – was associated with a 17 per cent increased risk of cerebrovascular events, while acesulfame potassium and sucralose were associated with increased coronary heart disease risk.

 “The findings indicate that these food additives, consumed daily by millions of people and present in thousands of foods and beverages, should not be considered a healthy and safe alternative to sugar, in line with the current position of several health agencies.”